bakame-php/stackwatch/README.md

 ## Installation

 ~~~
-composer require bakame/aide-profiler
+composer require bakame/stackwatch
 ~~~

+You need:

-You need **PHP >= 8.1** but the latest stable version of PHP is recommended
+- **PHP >= 8.1** but the latest stable version of PHP is recommended
+- `symfony/console` if you are going to use the CLI command
+- `psr/log` if you are going to use the CLI command

 ## Usage